Cooperative Education & Internship Program

 Compensation

-• New Mexico State University recognizes the guidelines for qualified unpaid experiences.
+• Unpaid - New Mexico State University recognizes the guidelines for qualified unpaid internships.
 Some unpaid internships may provide students with experience in the academic field that augments what is being taught in the classroom and helps move theory into practice.
 Though employers decide if an internship will be funded, New Mexico State University determines if an internship qualifies for academic credit/transcript certification.
 All employers must be aware of how the U.S. Department of Labor guidelines for unpaid internships under the Fair Labor Standards Act may affect your company.
 To avoid legal action, a for-profit employer may legally “hire” an unpaid intern only when the intern is the “primary beneficiary” of the position and meets the six criteria.

-• US Department of Labor – Fact Sheet #71 – Internships
+US Department of Labor – Fact Sheet #71 – Internships

 Co-op / Internship Duration